The consequences of falls

-The number of hospital admissions related to falls increased by approximately 25% between 2006 and 2013.
-In the UK alone, falls more than £2 billion per year making falls in the top 20 most costly/expensive medical conditions.
+The number of hospital admissions related to falls increased by 36% between 2003 and 2008.
+In the UK alone, falls cost £4.6 million per day and £2 billion per year making falls in the top 20 most costly/expensive medical conditions.

 In summary, the impact of falls is both personal and far-reaching.
 Preventing falls can help keep people independent and injury free.